wbollock/Radarr-and-Sonarr-Setup/Docker-Compose_Setup.md

 Download the latest copies of both backups.

 Backing up Jackett didn't see to work for me.
 The Content folder didn't match any of the docker configs.
-Because it was so little to configure, I just set it up from scratch.
+Because it was so little to configure, I just set it up from scratch again.

 ~~I don't feel it's worth to bother backing up Jackett, as I only had 6 indexers.
 I also couldn't find a good way to backup Jackett.~~

-~~To backup Jackett, cp -r the /home/<USER>/Jackett/Content folder, or wherever it is on your machine (you can find it with~~ <code>sudo systemctl status Jackett</code>
+~~To backup Jackett, cp -r the /home/<USER>/Jackett/Content folder, or wherever it is on your machine~~

-<code>sudo cp -r /home/<USER>/Jackett/Content/ /wherever/your/backup/is</code>

 ## Making our Docker Compose File